Apply for a species licence from NatureScot

 Deer management in Scotland operates primarily through voluntary Deer Management Groups.
 However, NatureScot has escalating intervention powers where voluntary management is not delivering results.
 Understanding this escalation path is important because non-compliance with a compulsory control scheme is a criminal offence.

 This is the most common offence.
-Always check the close season dates before organising any stalking.
-If you need to cull deer during the close season to prevent crop damage, ensure you meet the conditions under section 26, or apply to NatureScot for an out-of-season authorisation in advance.
+Close seasons now apply only to female deer (male close seasons were abolished on 21 October 2023), so always check the female close season dates before organising any hind or doe cull.
+If you need to cull female deer during the close season to prevent crop damage, ensure you meet the conditions under section 26, or apply to NatureScot for an out-of-season authorisation in advance.

 Night shooting requires specific NatureScot authorisation even if you hold a general firearms certificate.
 Apply well before you need to carry out night shooting, as authorisation takes time to process and conditions will be attached.